xmacex/xmacex.github.io/README.md

 ## In press

+- A social epistemology thing.
+- A reading thing.
 - A critical code studies thing.
-- A media praxis thing.
 - A lab pedagogy thing.

 ## Other formats